miohtama/opsec/source/web/index.rst

 Most application-level vulnerabilities are related to the input handling.
 Any Internet facing service accepts incoming traffic and user input, both good and bad.
 It's a social contract: when you plug in your service to Internet, you acknowledge that anyone in the world is allowed to use the service.

-HTTP and HTML where built on the era where thread models and security issues where different.
+HTTP and HTML were built on the era with less threat models and need for security.
 Many security features have retrofitted or they are hacked on the top of the original HTML.
 Anyone who is not expert in HTTP, HTML and JavaScript has a lot to learn about potential attack modes.
 Thus, it is an imperative that the development team uses a proper *software development framework* to built the service.
 Usually the framework authors are well-versed in the security matters and have thought out and documented the proper processes for things like form submission handling, file uploads and exposing database to the world.